aryonna-rice/aryonna-rice.github.io/README.md

 </table>

 #### Club Filtering - Most Notable Feature
 The ability for a user to filter all clubs based on personal interests and availability was a feature I proposed the team implement.
 The idea behind this was to give users the ability to quickly search for clubs they are interested in.
-Below is the code snippet of how I implemented this feature and this is what filtering looked like for the user.
+Below is the code snippet of how I implemented this feature and <a href="https://github.com/comp423-23s/final-project-final-c3/blob/stage/docs/images/filtering_view.png" style="color:blue;">this</a> is what filtering looked like for the user.

 ```python
 def filter_by_availability(self, availabilities: list[Tuple[str, str]]) -> list[int]: